Why We Started ACID, and What Startups Should Look for in a PR Agency

 Misaligned expectations

-Founders, marketing leaders, and business owners typically approach comms agency selection with four core assumptions that guarantee misaligned expectations that lead to subpar outcomes.
+Founders, marketing leaders, and business owners typically approach comms agency selection with four core assumptions that we’ve seen lead to subpar outcomes.

 • An agency’s media contacts are what matters: Absolutely wrong.
 You can be golf buddies with an editor and have been to their son’s birthday party, but if you’re a startup with no idea how to make an announcement newsworthy, you’re out of luck.
 Reporters care only about the news value, not the relationship—pitching a story that won’t fly tarnishes their credibility in their newsroom, which means there’s absolutely no reason for them to do it.
 The real skill is not the ability to establish personal rapport, which is a fundamental skill that goes without saying, but to have a keen understanding of what each reporter considers newsworthy, then tailoring a story angle specifically for them.